 Sixteen locations in Minnesota; 763-755-5080 or broadwaypizza.com

-Get a side of live music with your pie (and we hope you’re ordering the Mississippian, with barbecue sauce, mozzarella cheese, pulled chicken, grilled sun-dried tomatoes and pepper jack cheese).
+Get a side of live music with your pie (and we hope you’re ordering the Mississippian, with barbecue sauce, mozzarella cheese, pulled chicken, smoked bacon and pepper jack cheese).

 Locations in Flowood, Oxford and Ridgeland; 601-919-2000 or soulshinepizza.com